ray-project/ray/doc/source/data/batch_inference.rst

 - manage your compute infrastructure and cloud clusters
 - parallelize data processing and utilize all your cluster resources (CPUs and GPUs)
-- efficiently transferring data between cloud storage, CPUs for preprocessing, and GPUs for model inference.
+- efficiently transfer data between cloud storage, CPUs for preprocessing, and GPUs for model inference

 Here's a more realistic view of batch inference for modern AI applications: